Italy scores 7 tries, routs Canada 48-7 at Rugby World Cup - WHIZ News

 Fullback Andrew Coe got a consolation try for Canada, which lost all four group matches at the last World Cup.

-In humid conditions at Fukuoka’s Hakatanomori Stadium, it was not long before Steyn bulldozed over from the scrum after great work from flanker Jake Polledri.
+In humid conditions at Fukuoka’s Hakatanomori Stadium, it was not long before Steyn bulldozed over from the scrum after great work from Polledri — who stood with 16 carries, four offloads and 14 defenders beaten.

 When the sides met four years ago at the World Cup, it was Canada racing 10-0 ahead and Italy storming back to win.